Geekdude/Geekdude.github.io/_posts/2022-04-13-vim-plugins.md

 ## Note-taking

-These are plugins which go alone with taking notes in vim.
+These are plugins that go alone with taking notes in vim.
 See [Personal Knowledge Base and Productivity Presentation]({% link _posts/2022-04-07-productivity.md %}) for more information on note-taking.

 ### vimwiki

 url:  <https://github.com/geekdude/vimwiki.git>

-A Personal Wiki for vim.
+A Personal Wiki for Vim.
 I used this as my primary note-taking tool before switching to OneNote.
 See [Personal Knowledge Base and Productivity Presentation]({% link _posts/2022-04-07-productivity.md %}) for more information on my note-taking system.

 ### vim-zettel